Wheeler Bisimulations: Minimality

-Standard bisimulations induce a unique minimal NFA thanks to two key properties: (i) the \emph{union} of two bisimulations is always a bisimulation, and (ii) for every NFA $ \mathcal{A} $, there exists a bisimulation from $ \mathcal{A} $ to $ \mathcal{A} $ that contains \emph{every} bisimulation from $ \mathcal{A} $ to $ \mathcal{A} $ \cite{kozen2007automata}.
-If we consider an NFA, an \emph{autobisimulation} on $ \mathcal{A} $ is simply a bisimulation from $ \mathcal{A} $ to $ \mathcal{A} $.
-We now define \emph{Wheeler autobisimulations} slightly differently.
+In this section, our goal is to extend these results to Wheeler NFAs and Wheeler bisimulations.
+We define \emph{Wheeler autobisimulations} slightly differently from conventional bisimulations.
 The key idea is to add one more requirement, namely, \emph{reflexivity}.
-The intuition is that, in this way, we can use Lemma \ref{lem:convexunion} to infer that the union of Wheeler autobisimulations \emph{must} be a Wheeler autobisimulation.
+The intuition is that, in this way, we can use Lemma~\ref{lem:convexunion} to infer that the union of Wheeler autobisimulations \emph{must} be a Wheeler autobisimulation.

-\begin{definition} Let $ (\mathcal{A}, \le_{\mathcal{A}}) $ be a Wheeler NFA, with $ \mathcal{A} = (Q, E, s, F) $.
-A relation $ R \subseteq Q \times Q $ is a \emph{Wheeler autobisimulation} on $ (\mathcal{A}, \le_{\mathcal{A}}) $ if $ R $ is a reflexive Wheeler bisimulation from $ (\mathcal{A}, \le_{\mathcal{A}}) $ to $ (\mathcal{A}, \le_{\mathcal{A}}) $. \end{definition}
+\begin{definition} Let $ (\mathcal{A}, \le) $ be a Wheeler NFA, with $ \mathcal{A} = (Q, E, s, F) $.
+A relation $ R \subseteq Q \times Q $ is a \emph{Wheeler autobisimulation} on $ (\mathcal{A}, \le) $ if $ R $ is a reflexive Wheeler bisimulation from $ (\mathcal{A}, \le) $ to $ (\mathcal{A}, \le) $. \end{definition}